JL-3

 The JL-3 (巨浪-3 (Jù Làng Sān, Giant Wave 3); NATO reporting name: CSS-NX-20) is a Chinese third-generation intercontinental-range submarine-launched ballistic missile (SLBM).
-It arms the Type 094 submarine, and is expected to arm the future Type 096.
+It may arm the Type 094 submarine and is expected to arm the future Type 096.

 History

 The first test flight occurred on 24 November 2018 in the Bohai Sea; it was likely a test of the launch tube's cold-launch ejection system.
 According to anonymous Chinese sources, the Type 032 submarine made the first three test launches, with a Type 094 making the fourth in December 2019.

 In 2020, anonymous Chinese sources reported that development of the JL-3 and Type 096 had been decoupled to speed up missile development, and that it would take at least five years to integrate the missile with the submarine.

-In November 2022, the United States Navy reported that the Type 094 was rearmed with the JL-3.
+By 2022, the Type 094 may have been rearmed with the JL-3.
+The missile officially debuted at the 2025 China Victory Day Parade.

-The missile was debuted officially at the 2025 China Victory Day Parade.
+On 6 July 2026, the People's Liberation Army Navy test-launched a submarine-launched ballistic missile, likely a JL-2 or JL-3, from a nuclear-powered submarine, into international waters in the South Pacific.
+This was China's second ballistic missile launch into international waters since 1980, following a DF-31 test in 2024.
+China gave limited advance notice of the launch.
+The Japan Coast Guard was informed a day in advance that China had designated a hazard area, including part of Japan's EEZ south of Wakayama Prefecture, for "falling space debris."
+However China's Ministry of National Defense clarified the involvement of a ballistic missile only about 90 minutes before launch.
+The Center for Strategic and International Studies, a US think tank, characterized China's launch notification protocols as weaker than the International Code of Conduct against Ballistic Missile Proliferation, to which China is not a party.
+Observers speculated that the launch was conducted by a Type 094 submarine using either a JL-2 or JL-3 submarine-launched ballistic missile.

 Description

-The JL-3 is reported as a solid-fueled missile with ranges of over 9000 km or 10000 km.
+The JL-3 is reported as a solid-fueled missile with ranges of over 9000 km or 5400 nmi, capable of reaching parts of contiguous United States when launched from China's coastal waters.

 The Center for Strategic and International Studies reports the likely payload to be three MIRV nuclear warheads.